C0L/Homa-NIC/README.md

 sudo rmmod homanic.ko
 ```

+### Internals
+TODO address space layout

 ## Hardware Flow
-Currently the only target device is Alveo U250 FPGAs, though much of this code is general and could be retarted with some effort.
+Currently the only target device is Alveo U250 FPGAs, though much of this code is general and could be retargeted with some effort.

 The majorty of the Homa logic is implemented in Chisel, and Chisel is used to orchestrate the project as a whole.
 Verilog cores are wrapped as Chisel black boxes.
 Xilinx IP are represented with Chisel blackboxes that automatically generate the underlying tcl commands to create the respective module (more on this in related writings).